Here is a list of some key terms you'll need to know when using PhantomBuster, to better understand your Phantoms' logs

 Even when a Phantom only performs one action, its output can be used with another Phantom to string together a succession of actions.
 This is called chaining Phantom together.

-The information you want your Phantom to process.
-This might come in the form of a search term, a website URL, or a URL of a spreadsheet containing a list of profile URLs or hashtags.
+The information you give your Phantom that enables it to run, as well as the info that you want your Phantom to process.
+These are things like your session cookies, or could be a search term, a website URL, or a URL of a spreadsheet containing a list of profile URLs or hashtags.
 If using a spreadsheet, it must be publicly accessible.

 This concerns the data results files produced each time a Phantom launches.
 These contain information that has been extracted or about what the Phantom has done during its launch.
 They come in CSV and JSON form and can be easily downloaded.

 Each time your Phantom is put to work.
 A Phantom will run for a period of time, during which you can specify how many actions should be performed.
 It should be launched multiple times to best fulfil its duty.
 Phantoms can be launched manually or scheduled to launch automatically and repeatedly throughout the day.